ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 ### Going further

-Of course, this scheduler is very simple and misses a lot of functionality, but you have a basis to build upon if you which.
+Of course, this scheduler is very simple and misses a lot of functionalities, but you have a basis to build upon if you wish.
 For example you could

 - Implement the logic to remove a scheduled event from the queue, e.g. to stop the metronome and more advanced synthesis engine)
 - Stop and restart the scheduler on demand.

 You could also improve the demo by:
-- Inserting the `FeedbackDelay` in the graph so that you can check that the jitter issue we add in last tutorial is now solved
+- Inserting the `FeedbackDelay` in the graph so that you can check that the jitter issue we add in the last tutorial is now solved
 - Adding some control over the BPM of the metronome.

 ## Conclusion

 In this tutorial, you have learned the why and how of lookahead schedulers.
-In particular why they are needed to mitigate the lack of precision of regular JavaScript timers, and how you can implement a simple version it.
+In particular why they are needed to mitigate the lack of precision of regular JavaScript timers, and how you can implement a simple version of it.

 In the next tutorial, we will build upon this knowledge and tools to learn how to implement a rather powerful and versatile synthesis technique: the _granular synthesis_.